zahsa/zahsa.github.io/notes/dnn.md

 # Isometry
 - An isometry is a geometric transformation that preserves the distances between all pairs of points.
 In other words, it is a distance-preserving transformation.
-- Isometries include translations, rotations, and reflections, but they do not include scaling or shearing.
+- Isometry = similarity + uniform scaling
 -  2D Isometry:

     Rotation: 1 DOF (rotation angle θ).